Christian Walker Preview, Player Props: Diamondbacks vs. Dodgers

 Christian Walker At The Plate

-- Among the qualifying hitters, he ranks 45th in batting average, while his on-base percentage ranks 38th and he is ninth in slugging.
+- Among qualifying batters in baseball, his batting average ranks 45th, his on-base percentage ranks 39th, and he is ninth in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.